pajlotapps/pajlotapps/README.md

 # Hi there, I'm Adam aka [pajlot][website] 👋

-## I'm a Husband, the ultimate self-learner iOS Developer, and 🇵🇱 🚁 Pilot!
+## I'm a husband, the self-learner iOS/web developer and 🇵🇱 🚁 pilot!

 - 🌱 I’m currently learning everything what is usefull 🤪
 - 👯 I’m looking to collaborate with other dev pilots 🛩 🚁